ronna-s/go-ood/README.md

 **Note:** A struct is not a class.
 A struct in Go is a type that has fields and like any other type can have methods.

-In conclusion:
+In conclusion:<br>
 In Go, we don't need to think about how a type will be used when we create it.
 We don't have to provide an interface for it.
-This is a limitation of C++ and Java that doesn't exist in Go.
+This is a limitation doesn't exist in Go.
 In C++ and Java you must create extra code for potential future use even if it will never happen.
+What's the most common usage for those interfaces?
+Mocks.
+To allow code that imports your code to test their code while abstracting away its dependencies you must provide interfaces.
+Not in Go.
 When we provide a package, whoever is importing it can write their own interfaces that interact with our types.
 They can reduce the interface that they will create only to the functionality they use.
 This concept is made for the internet - any piece of software can be plugged from anywhere.